Culinary Arts & Hospitality

 Basic Vocational Certificates

 Getting a Job as a Restaurant Manager

-Foodservice managers are in demand.
-The U.S. Department of Labor estimates that working in a restaurant, hotel, school cafeteria, or pubs as a restaurant manager or beverage professional will grow by 15% by 2030, which is faster than the average for all occupations.
-U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Food Service Managers, (accessed December 22, 2021).
+U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Food Service Managers, (accessed July 20, 2023).
 See details about the salary and job opportunities for a career in food service on the ECC Career Coach site.

 Chefs and Bakers are in Demand